stalniy/ucast/packages/mongo/README.md

 This optimization logic helps to speed up interpreter's execution time, instead of going deeply over tree-like structure we have a plain structure of all conditions under a single compound condition.

-**Pay attention**: parser removes `$` prefix from operator names, so the resulting AST operators doesn't have in its `operator` property!
+**Pay attention**: parser removes `$` prefix from operator names

 ### Custom Operator

 In order for an operator to be parsed, it needs to define a parsing instruction.
 Let's implement a custom instruction which checks that object corresponds to a particular [json schema](https://json-schema.org/).

 First of all, we need to understand on which level this operator operates (field or document).
 In this case, `$jsonSchema` clearly operates on document level.
-It doesn't contain nested MongoDB queries, so it should be defined using `DocumentInstruction`.
+It doesn't contain nested MongoDB queries, so it's not a `compound` instruction.
+So, we are left only with `document` one.

-To test that document corresponds to provided json schema, we will use [ajv](https://ajv.js.org/) but it's possible to use any JSON schema validator you want.
+To test that document corresponds to provided json schema, we use [ajv](https://ajv.js.org/) but it's also possible to use a library of your preference.

 ```js
 // operators/jsonSchema.js